 Mrs. Tostevin is a member of the ‘California State Bar, inactive, and was a shareholder/partner in the firms, Hoge, Fenton, Jones & Appel, Inc. and Fenton and Keller, Monterey, CA. She practiced for twenty-five years primarily in the field of civil litigation with emphasis on the defense of medical malpractice lawsuits on behalf of medical practitioners and hospitals.
 She was the first woman member of the California Medical Legal Committee and is now emeritus.

-Mr. Downey grew up in Monterey, graduating from Monterey High School, Monterey Peninsula College, and San Jose State University with a BA in Elementary Education, a Master’s degree in Counseling and Guidance and Administration.
-His professional experience has been in elementary education, middle school education, counseling and guidance in junior and senior high school.
-He has served as Director of Monterey Adult School, Director of the Regional Occupational Program (ROP), and the District Hearing Officer for student discipline.
+Mr. Downey grew up in Monterey, graduating from Monterey High, Monterey Peninsula College, and San Jose State University with a Bachelor’s degree in Education and a Master’s degree in Counseling and Guidance, and Adult Education.
+His professional experience has been in elementary and middle school education, as well as counseling and guidance at the junior and senior high school levels.
+Mr. Downey served as Director of Monterey Adult School, Director of Regional Occupational Programs, and as the District Hearing Officer for student discipline.

-Mr. Beller earned his Bachelor's Degree in Psychology from Claremont McKenna College and his Master's Degree in Educational Supervision and Administration from San Jose State University.
-His 42-plus year career in education included classroom teaching, coaching, site and district administration, and consulting in both the public and private sectors in a variety of Northern and Central California communities.
+Mr Beller earned his Bachelor's degree in Psychology from Claremont McKenna College and his Master's degree in Educational Supervision and Administration from San Jose State University.
+His 42-plus year career in education included classroom teaching, coaching, site and district administration, and consulting in both the public and private sectors in a variety of Northern and Cental California communities.

-Immediately prior to his retirement, he served as Principal of Pacific Grove Adult and Forest Grove Elementary schools in Pacific Grove, on the Monterey Peninsula.
-During his time at Pacific Grove Adult School, Mr. Beller represented Monterey, Santa Cruz, and San Benito counties on the ACSA State Adult Education Council.
-Additionally, he was named ACSA’s Adult Education Administrator of the Year for Region 10 in 2012.
+Immediately prior to his retirement he served as Primcipal of Pacific Grove Adult and Forest Grove Elementary Schools in Pacific Grove.
+During his time at Pacific Grove Adult school Mr. Beller represented Monterey, Santa Cruz, and San Benito counties on the ACSA State Adult Education Council.
+Additionally, he was named ADSA's Adult Education Administrator of the Year Region 10 in 2012.

-An animal lover, Mr. Beller has volunteered his services at the SPCA for Monterey County in the past; and, since his retirement, has served on the Board of Directors of the Men's Golf Association at the Golf Club at Quail Lodge.
-He resides in Carmel with his wife, Cheryl.
+An animal lover, Mr. Beller has volunteered his services at the SPCA for Monterey County in the past; and since his reetirement, has served on the Board of Direcotrs of the Men's Golf Association at the Golf Club at Quail Lodge.
+He resides in Pebble Beach with his wife, Cheryl.